-Text: Calculus, by James Stewart, available at the University Bookstore.
+Text: Calculus, by James Stewart, 6th edition, early transcendentals version.
+It is available at the University Bookstore.

 Lectures: There are lectures each Monday, Wednesday and Friday.
 You are responsible for knowing all that goes on in lecture, but you are not explicitly required to attend.